disorderedmaterials/MuSSIC/README.md

 -------------
 # Documentation
 -------------

 Documentation on the neutron scattering calculation for coarse grained simulations and validation tests is available [here](https://github.com/disorderedmaterials/MuSSIC/blob/master/MuSSIC_documentation.pdf)
+Documentation on the tests from coarse-grained simulations is a work in progess.
+Details will be added as the work progresses.